Medicinal products

 Minor alterations may include change of text, inclusion or omission of some words, and change in the visuals along the same concept of the approved advertisement or addition of sales promotion activities such as new banded offers.

 If the alterations proposed are major, applicants would need to apply for a new permit instead.
-Amendment fees are not refundable.
+Application fees for amendment applications are not refundable.

 Amendment applications are not required for changes which do not affect the product claims.
 For example: